hl-valdemar/honeylang/README.md

 }
 ```

 **Safety note:** Pointer arithmetic can create invalid pointers.
-The compiler
-does not bounds-check pointer arithmetic—it's the programmer's responsibility
-to ensure pointers remain valid.
+The compiler does not bounds-check pointer arithmetic — it's the programmer's responsibility to ensure pointers remain valid.
 Out-of-bounds access is undefined behavior.

 ### Nullable Pointers